 One thing that can work in the player's favor here, unlike a normal boss fight, is that the going may get easier as the enemies fall one by one.
 However, it can also work the other way around, where killing one enemy just makes the survivors get angry and fight harder

 This is what happens when the Quirky Miniboss Squad gets dangerous

 are a common example of this.
 Compare Dual Boss

 .
 Contrast Duel Boss

 where the boss takes your character out of your group for one-on-one.
-Relies on the aversion of Conservation of Ninjutsu
+For the non-boss version involving ordinary enemies, see Multi-Mook Melee

 open/close all folders